mirage/ocaml-git/README.md

 ### License

-MIT, see LICENSE file for its text.
+MIT, see [LICENSE.md] file for its text.

+[LICENSE.md]: ./LICENSE.md